Feasibility Report

 Geotechnical and Foundation Assessment

-The soils report is the single most important document in a hillside construction project.
+The soils report is the foundational document in a hillside construction project.
 It determines the foundation system, which is typically the largest single cost variable in the below-grade work.
 A preliminary geotechnical assessment during feasibility doesn't replace the full soils investigation that will be required for the building permit - but it provides enough information to estimate foundation costs within a meaningful range and identify conditions that could make the project significantly more expensive than expected.

 What the soils report tells you.
 A geotechnical investigation involves drilling exploratory borings, collecting soil samples, performing laboratory analysis, and producing a report that describes the subsurface conditions and provides foundation recommendations.
 The report tells you: soil type and bearing capacity (what the ground can support), bedrock depth and condition (where you'll find competent bearing for deep foundations), groundwater conditions (whether you'll encounter water during excavation), slope stability (whether the hillside is stable under the proposed loading), and liquefaction potential (relevant in certain areas, particularly in fill soils).